 - The student will need to return the temporary card to a dining center cashier when the KU Card is activated or obtained.

-- The temporary card will be deactivated the first of the month (September in the fall and February in the spring.)
+- The temporary card will be deactivated the first of the first full month of the fall or spring semester (September 1 in the fall and February 1 in the spring).

-- This card will substitute for the KU Card (dining center meal component only) until the KU Card is activated or obtained.
+- This card will substitute for the KU Card (dining center meal/Jaywalk Meal component only) until the KU Card is activated/obtained.

-- The student must have the temporary card to enter a residential dining center and may be used for dining center meals at Mrs. E's, Oliver Dining and North College Café, or at The Studio at Hashinger Hall for Cuisine to Go meals.
+- The student must have the temporary card to enter a residential dining center and may be used for dining center meals at Mrs. E's, South Dining Commons and North College Café.

 - This card carries the same rules and policies as the KU Card regarding meal plan use.
 Meals are non-transferable; you may not host guests with this card.

 - The temporary card will not provide security access nor serve as your KU Card for any other campus activity.

 - Retail Pass is not available on this card.